Vegas shooter wired $100,000 to girlfriend's home country last week

 Asked whether housekeeping had been allowed into the room at any point while Paddock was there, Lombardo said, "The only thing I know is room service was provided."

-Investigators believe Paddock and Danley started dating in the spring and lived together in Mesquite.
-They do not believe she was involved in the shooting, although Paddock did have some of her identification on him, law enforcement officials have said.
+Investigators do not believe Danley was involved in the shooting, although Paddock did have some of her identification on him, law enforcement officials have said.

 Investigators still have not determined a motive.
 The death toll stands at 59, but officials have warned that it could climb.
 More than 500 people were wounded.